-While both rules are clearly designed to dissuade churners, it would appear Amex is coming down harder than Chase.
+While both rules are clearly designed to dissuade frequent card applicants, it would appear Amex is coming down harder than Chase.
 At least Chase allows you to get the bonus again at some point if you stop applying for cards, right?
 Amex doesn’t care – once you’re out, you’re out.

 But if we drill down into the details and workarounds, is it possible that Chase’s 5/24 is actually worse?

 You can get Amex cards again.
 Just not signup bonuses.